ESGF/esgf-prepare/docs/getting_started.rst

 Let's prepare CMIP6 data from the IPSL-CM6A-LR model for publication.

  **Starting Point:**

-You have NetCDF files in an incoming directory:
+ You have standardized NetCDF files (e.g., via CMOR) that follow the project norm (CMIP7 or other supported project) in an incoming directory:

 .. code-block:: bash